-Figure 6.1: Location of employment and workers, 2011Destination of workers from HalesworthOrigin of people working in Halesworth businesses and small start-up firms.
+6.3 There are few large companies in Halesworth, with Bernard Mathews and Spectra Packaging being exceptions, and both being located in Holton outside the neighbourhood area boundary.
+Most of the employment is offered by small and medium sized firms (SMEs) and increasingly in micro businesses and small start-up firms.
 The SMEs are mainly located on the industrial estates (at Norwich Road and Blyth Road) which offer a good range of spaces which are in high demand, and in the retail sites in the town centre.
 They Waveney Local Plan allocates a 2.64-hectare site for economic development adjacent to an existing industrial location on Norwich Road, just outside the neighbourhood area.
 This could be a logical extension of the spaces for SME development.
 However, office and light industrial units are increasingly in short supply, despite the continuing demand.